Ahsan728/CPA-Attack/README.md

 To trigger the oscilloscope we have used these 2 HAL library commands and we placed them in a for loop for the round choose this because here we will record the power consumption of the first round of the aes encryption thus we also get the power consumption for each round during add round key.
 ![image](https://github.com/Ahsan728/CPA-Attack/assets/34878134/890f9927-ff2c-4a5a-a5f1-9f326731a32a)

+## Task 3
+### HAL_UART_Receive(&UartHandle, (uint8_t *)&keyin, 16, 0xFFFF):
+This function is a blocking function which blocks the cpu from the main routine until a certain amount of uart data bytes are received where here it receives 16 bytes to keyin where the cpu will be kept blocked from main until it finishes.

+### HAL_UART_Receive(&UartHandle, (uint8_t *)&datain, 16, 0xFFFF):

+This function is a blocking function which blocks the cpu from the main routine until a certain amount of uart data bytes are received where here it receives 16 bytes to datain where the cpu will be kept blocked from main until it finishes.
+### AES_ECB_encrypt(datain, keyin, buffer, 16);
+This function is an AES encryption mode where the encryption operates on the datain as input and keyin as key and store the result as a 16 byte  cipher text output in buffer.
+### HAL_UART_Transmit(&UartHandle, (uint8_t *) &buffer, 16, 0xFFFF):
+This function is a blocking function for sending data that prevents cpu from returning to main context until timeout.
+Where here we are sending the cipher text stored in buffer.